SkewedAspect/precursors-server/Readme.md

     ./devboot

-This will do a build and create a development enviroment, dumping you into the erlang console at start up.
+This will do a build and create a development enviroment, and start the server running detached from your terminal.

 For a production build and run: